zauguin/install-texlive/README.md

 # Install TeX Live for GitHub Action workflows

 A GitHub Actions action to install the latest TeX Live version under `~/texlive`.

+## Selecting packages to install

+### Package list as input parameter

 The list of required packages must be provided using the `packages` input parameter.

-The `~/texlive` is automatically cached.
-A cache refresh can be forced by changing the `cache_version` parameter.

 To use this in a Workflow, you can use